Prowl | G1, The TF Collection (2002)

 The Context

-This is Prowl from the G1 TF Collection released in 2002, which is of course a remake of the original G1 Prowl figure released in 1984.
-The mold used for Prowl’s alt-mode is actually based on a Nissan Fairlady Z, and originated in the Diaclone toy line.
+This is Prowl from the G1 TF Collection released in 2002, which is a remake of the original 1984 G1 figure.
+The mold, based on a Nissan Fairlady Z, originated in the Diaclone line.

-Although Prowl is one of the more prominent characters from the original G1 cast, of both comics and cartoon, he was not actually the first Autobot to be released in toy form that used this mold.
-That honour belongs to Bluestreak, and indeed the mold was later reused again to make the character of Smokescreen.
-This is one of the earlier instances of reselling the same toy molds as a simple repaint, a trait amongst Transformers toys that is more commonly associated with the Decepticons Seeker jets - yet the Autobots had their own trio of mold-mates too!
+Although Prowl is a prominent character in comics and cartoons, he wasn't the first Autobot to use this mold; that honor belongs to Bluestreak, and the mold was later reused for Smokescreen.
+This was one of the earliest instances of repainting the same mold, a trait usually associated with the Decepticon Seeker jets - yet the Autobots had their own trio of mold-mates too.

 I really can’t stop buzzing off the twin missile launchers enough